Palpation Alters Auditory Pain Expressions with Gender-Specific Variations in Robopatients: Related Work

-The integration of human and ML approaches to generate adaptive auditory pain expressions in human physical twins intersects several research areas including, \textbf{Artificial Intelligence (AI)-Driven robopatients}, \textbf{Multimodal Human-Robot Interaction (HRI)} and \textbf{objective pain assessment using AI}.
-Robopatients use AI to simulate, predict, and optimize real-world processes such as simulating patient-specific scenarios to optimise treatment plans \cite{mikolajewska2024applications}.
+Robopatients use AI to simulate, predict, and optimize real-world processes such as simulating patient-specific scenarios to optimize treatment plans \cite{mikolajewska2024applications}.
 Advancements in multimodal HRI enable communication between humans and robots using various modalities, including visual, auditory and haptic information which facilitates more natural and intuitive interactions \cite{su2023recent}, which are crucial for applications involving emotional and pain recognition.
 Recent studies on objective pain assessment using AI have explored the use of machine learning models for pain recognition by analysing physiological signals.
 For instance, research utilising electrodermal activity (EDA) signals has applied mixup data augmentation and support vector machines to distinguish pain levels, achieving notable accuracy improvements \cite{shantharam2024ml}.
 These areas collectively contribute to the generating adaptive auditory pain expressions, enhancing the realism of robopatient.